 It is a proactive law, which means employers must prove there is no discrimination.
-It requires them to evaluate female-dominated job classifications and maledominated ones.
-If wages for female job classifications are lower than wages for male job classifications of comparable value, the employer must adjust wages.
+It requires them to evaluate female-dominated job classes and maledominated ones.
+If wages for female job classes are lower than wages for male job classes of comparable value, the employer must adjust wages.